bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 ## Compute nodes Scale-Down criteria

-KAS Fleet Manager will scale down compute nodes of a data plane cluster if all the following conditions are true:
+Fleet Manager will scale down compute nodes of a data plane cluster if all the following conditions are true:

-* **All** (notice the difference with scale-up criteria) of the reported Kafka attribute values have crossed their corresponding Scale-Down threshold
+* **All** (notice the difference with scale-up criteria) of the reported Dinosaur attribute values have crossed their corresponding Scale-Down threshold
 * The current number of nodes is strictly higher than the `.status.nodeInfo.currentWorkLoadMinimum` value